FRC4607/Spatial-AI/README.md

 🏁 Competition Mode

 - The Raspberry Pi will **automatically** launch the `frc4607-spatial-ai` Python script as a **systemd service** at boot.
-- Each match is **automatically recorded** to the attached USB drive, triggered by start/stop signals received from the robot code.
+- **Match recording** to the attached USB drive is triggered by start/stop signals received from the robot code.

 🐞 Debugging